Complete Guide to Yellowstone National Park

 The Sky Rim Trail is a one of a kind backcountry trail that traverses the Gallatin Mountain Range in the northwestern part of the park.
 Bordering the park is the Gallatin National Forest, and this trail takes you right along the edge of the park.
 The 21 mile round trip is strenuous at times, especially during the summit of the 9,899 foot Big Horn Peak.
 Once you make it up to the top, however, you´ll be rewarded with some of the best panoramic views the park has to offer, including an uninterrupted view all the way to the Grand Teton National Park which you can see on a clear day.

 Another attraction of this trail is the herds of sheep, found appropriately on Sheep Mountain, another moderately difficult summit that you´ll have to cross.
 Start your trip at the Dailey Creek Trail, and if you plan to spend a night or two camping on the trail, apply for a backcountry permit and seek out the best view for a perfect night.
 There are frequent afternoon storms, so be careful when picking the best spot for camping.
+Make sure you bring a durable and waterproof tent to get you through those stormy nights.
+We have made a list of all the quality tent brands you should check out before your big adventure.

 Thunderer Cutoff/Cache Creek Hike